leuty/icon-model/doc/www/atmosphere/ecrad/ecrad_overview.md

 - Only for the reduced radiation grid, there is an additional option named **{term}`latm_above_top`**.
 This option adds an extra layer at the top to account for the incoming long-wave radiation.
 This reduces the biases at the model top significantly.
 - For global domains, there is a load balancing for sunlit and shadowed parts of the earth for the reduced grid.

-For a more detailed description of the reduced radiation grid implementation, see {term}`ICON Tutorial 2024`.
+For a more detailed description of the reduced radiation grid implementation, see {term}`ICON Tutorial`.

 (ref_atmosphere_ecrad_outputVars)=